 Andropause is roughly the male equivalent of menopause in women.
 It refers to an age-related decline in male hormone levels and is sometimes called testosterone deficiency or androgen deficiency.
-The decrease in hormones and onset of symptoms in men, however, is slower and subtler than it is in women.
+The decrease in hormones and onset of symptoms in men, however, can be slower or more subtle.

-Testosterone is the primary male hormone; it gives men deep voices, muscle mass, and male facial and body hair patterns.
+Testosterone is the primary male sex hormone; it gives men deep voices, muscle mass, and male facial and body hair patterns.
 As you get older, the level of testosterone in your body gradually lessens — about 1% per year from age 30 onward.
-This is very normal, but you may start experiencing physical and psychological symptoms from low testosterone levels beginning in your 50s.
+This is expected, and you may start experiencing physical and psychological symptoms from low testosterone levels beginning in your 50s.

 Symptoms of andropause can include:

 - Erectile dysfunction

 - Sleep disturbances — insomnia or increased sleepiness

 - Lack of motivation, decrease in self-confidence

 - Increased body fat